3 Getting Started: Configuration

 Next, for each internal package, obtain the list of the package’s dependencies from the package

-add command to add these additional dependencies to the curated CRAN source.
+Add additional dependencies to the curated CRAN source by running the

-# List sources, should include # prod-internal-source and subset: rspm list sources # Add the local packages' dependencies: rspm add --source=subset --file-in='internal_deps.csv' --dryrun # Proposed changes will be printed out, to commit the changes # run the command again with the transaction-id: rspm add --source=subset --file-in='internal_deps.csv' --transaction-id=283
+# Your list sources should include: # prod-internal-src and subset: rspm list sources # Add the local packages' dependencies: rspm add --source=subset --file-in='internal_deps.csv' # Proposed changes will be printed out, to commit the changes. # Run the command again with the transaction-id: rspm add --source=subset --file-in='internal_deps.csv' --transaction-id=283

-Finally, create a repository and subscribe the repository to both sources.
-The order of the subscription commands is important, see 7.3.2 for details.
+Finally, create a repository and subscribe it to both sources.
+The order of the subscription commands is important.
+See the Repositories with Multiple Sources section for details.

-# Create a repo: rspm add repo=prod-pkgs --description='Stable release of our internal packages and approved CRAN packages' # Subscribe the repo to both sources: rspm subscribe --repo=prod-pkgs --source=prod-internal-source rpsm subscribe --repo=prod-pkgs --source=subset
+# Create a repo: rspm add repo=prod-pkgs --description='Stable release of our internal packages and approved CRAN packages' # Subscribe the repo to both sources: rspm subscribe --repo=prod-pkgs --source=prod-internal-src rspm subscribe --repo=prod-pkgs --source=subset